-Support your state homeschool organization with a HOME Portfolio Evaluation!
+You can support your state homeschool organization with a HOME Portfolio Evaluation!

-HOME Portfolio Reviews are offered two ways:
+HOME Portfolio Reviews are offered three ways:

-To participate, you will need to complete a pre-registration form, and mail it to HOME.
+To participate, you will need to complete a pre-registration form, and submit it to HOME.
 Space is limited for these sessions, so please register early using the pre-registration form in the packet below.
 You will also need to complete and bring the Group Portfolio Review Packet.
-Click here to find out when our next group review session is being held.
+Find out when and where group reviews are being held.

-Fees are not refunded.
+Registration fees are not refunded.

 Standardized achievement testing is another method of annual assessment that fulfills the assessment obligation under Maine homeschool law.
-Standardized testing is available to students and

-Standardized testing dates are scheduled for all grades beginning in mid-May through mid-June.
+Standardized testing dates are typically scheduled for all grades beginning in mid-May through mid-June.
 Call the HOME office before April 15 to reserve your space.
 Individual testing dates may be scheduled at any time throughout the year.